 2.4.2 The Graduate Committee.
 The Graduate Committee has general supervisory authority over the graduate program and is responsible for recommending policy relative to the program.
-The committee membership consists of the following members: The dean of faculty; the chair of the education division; the chair of the nursing division, the chair of the psychology department; the Director of Teacher Education; one (1) at-large faculty representative from the School of Arts and Sciences, one (1) at-large faculty representative from the American Studies program, one (1) student representative from the Master of Education program, one (1) student representative from the Master of Counseling Psychology program, and one (1) student representative from the Master of Arts in American Studies program.
+The committee membership consists of the following members: The dean of faculty; the chair of the education division; the chair of the nursing division, the chair of the psychology department; the Director of Teacher Education; one (1) at-large faculty representative from the School of Arts and Sciences, one (1) at-large faculty representative from the School of Arts and Sciences, one (1) at-large faculty representative from the Doctor of Nursing Practice program, one (1) student representative from the Master of Education program, one (1) student representative from the Master of Studies program, and one (1) student representative from the Master of Arts in American Studies program.
 The associate dean of graduate studies serves as chair of the Graduate Committee (non-voting except in case of a tie).